-The 20-minute Spooky Woods Hayride at Bethke Farms is a great way to find family friendly frights.
+The Spooky Woods at Bethke Farms are a great way to find family friendly frights.

 Photo Credit: Bethke Farms

 September 23 - October 30

 Little ones looking for a good, friendly “scare” will enjoy the Spooky Woods at Bethke Farms.
 Families can walk the 20-acre pumpkin patch, past fun cutouts of familiar Halloween characters, and through an area called the “Spooky Woods.”
 There is no cost to walk the patch!

 Once you’re done with your walk, you can then search for the perfect pumpkin to bring home.
 Costs vary by size of the pumpkin.
 There’s also a two-acre corn maze to explore if you’re still looking for another fun activity.
 The maze is $5 per person with children five and under free.

 All visitors, five years and older, are asked to wear a face mask.